developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-2/api/barcode/ScannerConfig_DecoderParameters_Code128Decoder/index.md

 Use to set decode lengths.
 The supported range is 0 to 55.

 **Type** - System.Int32
+###ReducedQuietZone
+Flag to Enable or Disable decoding of Code 128 barcodes with reduced quiet zones.
+If you enable, select a OneDQuietZoneLevel to set the effort level.

+**Type** - System.Boolean
 ###Redundancy
 Sets the reader to read the bar code twice before accepting data.